 If you are planning on using third-party content in your project, demonstrate that the content is under an open licence that allows the use you plan on making of it or that you have secured permission to do so from the copyright holder(s).
-Provide the relevant links to the main materials to be used.
+Provide the relevant links to the main materials that will be reproduced.
 The use of commercial content and applications will most likely be restricted or require special permission and therefore should be avoided.

-In the case of adaptations and creations, open means that the resulting resource will also be made available under an open licence that allows for modifications.
+In the case of adaptations and creations, open means that the resulting resource will also be made available under an open licence that allows for modifications (i.e. CC BY, CC BY-SA, CC BY-NC, or CC BY-NC-SA).
 Furthermore, it needs to be hosted on a platform that is publicly accessible.
 Brightspace, the University's learning management system, is proprietary and not open.
 While this may be where you plan on using your OER in the future, the application must outline a strategy to make it available beyond uOttawa.
 Making the OER available in multiple formats, especially editable ones that facilitate remixing and modifications, is also important to openness.
 Therefore, indicate the format(s) you will use to adapt or create your OER and where it will be hosted.